abdorayden/rdn/README.md

   <img src="./assets/rdn.png" alt="Raden logo">
 </p>

-Raden is a small stack-based scripting language.
+rdn is a small stack-based scripting language.

 It is built around a simple value stack, a small interpreter written in C, and a native module API for extending the language from shared libraries.